Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Numerical Experiments

 For the first two experiments, we set $T=0.5$, $L=1$.
 We first consider the initial data $u(0,x) = 1$ for $x<0$ and $u(0,x)=-1$ otherwise, leading to a standing shock at $x=0$.
 Next, for the moving shock, the initial data are given by $u(0,x) = 1$ for $x<0$ and $u(0,x)=0$ otherwise.
 The exact solution consists of a shock at $x=0$ which moves with speed $1/2$ to the right.
 In both cases Dirichlet boundary conditions were enforced at $x=-1$ and $x=1$.
 We set $R=4$ for the moving shock and $R=2$ for the standing shock.

-Numerical results for the first random network initialization of 16 are presented in Figures~\ref{fig:2DStandingShock} and \ref{fig:2DMovingShock}, respectively.
+Numerical results for the first random network initialization of 16 are presented in Appendix~\ref{App:sec:AdditionalNumericalBurgersRersults}.
 For the standing shock, the results are very similar for all initializations, see Table~\ref{tab:BurgersErrors}.
 For the moving shock case, one network initialization was not able to learn the correct shock speed.
 In fact, the network initialization reproduced the standing shock.
-This is the reason for the increased errors for this test case, see Figure~\ref{fig:MovingShockStd}.
+This is the reason for the increased errors for this test case.